River Ericht Catchment Restoration Initiative

 - Designing and model a place-based evaluation approach that evidences the benefit of nature restoration for all stakeholders involved in the catchment including local communities.

 The River Ericht just north of the Brig ‘O’ Blair, photo Clare Cooper

-If funding is secured, this first stage of the project will run from July 2023 to March 2024, and in the spirit of being a national demonstrator project, we will be sharing the learning from our our project along the way via our collective websites and, resources permitting, a series of short films.
+This first stage of the project will run from August 2023 to May 2024, and in the spirit of being a national demonstrator project, we will be sharing the learning from our our project along the way via our collective websites and, resources permitting, a series of short films.

 Alyth Burn Catchment Survey

 In early 2023, in partnership with the Alyth River Keepers, the Cateran Ecomuseum and The Conservation Volunteers and with support from the Perth & Kinross Community Led Local Development programme, we began a new community-led survey of the Alyth Burn Catchment.

 This work is part of a larger Bioregioning Tayside project investigating how community science can help monitor landscape change in the Tayside Bioregion.

 We have intentionally chosen the community science frame because of its community driven and community controlled ethos.
 It is useful to note the difference between community science with the more commonly used concept, citizen science.
 Citizen science is typically instituted not by a community but by a researcher or team of researchers outside the community – i.e., it is driven by scientific professionals and experts.

 Setting camera traps to measure biodiversity in the Den ‘O’ Alyth, photo Clare Cooper

 In contrast, community science is led by the community, which chooses whether or not to engage with any given scientific experts, whether internal or external.
 Further, the context in which community science emerges is strongly associated with the social-ecological system in which a community is embedded, including a set of shared beliefs, a strong connection to place and the self-organizing properties of the community from which iterative social learning arises.